Working With Children Check results

-Currently the high demand for the Working With Children Check has meant delays in processing applications where a risk assessment is required.
+The high demand for the Working With Children Check can mean delays in processing applications where a risk assessment is required.
 It can take more than 12 months to evaluate a person’s suitability for child-related work.
 It is important that you only apply for a check when required.
 This will help to avoid delays in processing your check.

 Read more about the risk assessment process.